-My skepticism of the media flared “Telangana issue” had been forcing me to procrastinate a long pending visit to the…Read More
+My skepticism of the media flared “Telangana issue” had been forcing me to procrastinate a long pending visit to the beautiful city of “Hyderabad”,…Read More

 Andhra Pradesh, fondly being hailed as Kohinoor of India, is replete with beauty.
 Golden beaches at Vishakhapatnam, one-million-year-old limestone caves at Borra, picturesque Araku Valley, Belum Caves, Horsley Hills resorts, river Godavari racing through a narrow gorge at Papi Kondalu, waterfalls at Ettipotala, and rich bio-diversity at Talakona are some of the natural attractions of the state.

 The Godavari, Krishna and Penner river deltas enrich the coastal plains of Andhra Pradesh.
 It experiences a hot tropical summer (March to June), rainy season (July to September) and a moderate winter.
 October and November lash the coastal region with cyclonic rain storms.

 This state has a good network of roads and railways, connecting all the towns and villages and the state transport has a Guinness record holding fleet of buses.
 The capital city of Hyderabad has an award winning International Airport to its credit and the state is connected by air through airports at Vishakhapatnam (recently made international), Vijayawada, Rajahmundry and Tirupati.

 Local language is Telugu.
 Urdu and Hindi are also widely spoken.